alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 ### The shape of the graph is frozen

 Two cycles are allowed — `Algebraic`, `Integer`, `List`, `Rational`, `String`, `Transcendental`, and the pair `Optional`, `Result` — and the loader refuses any other.
 The first group is intrinsic: cross-kind arithmetic means each numeric kind names the others, a String's characters ARE a `List<String>`, and both `parse`s consume a String.
-The second is the pair of failure carriers, and it is intrinsic for the same kind of
+The second is elective, and only half of it is
-reason: `Optional::toResult(failingWith:)` supplies the reason an Optional never had, and `Result::value()` and `reason()` answer the two Cases as Optionals, so each file names the other in a signature.
-The alternative was a static `Result.of(_ optional, failingWith:)` on the Result side alone, which keeps the graph a tree and reads backwards in a chain.
+forced: `Result::value()` and `reason()` answer the two Cases as Optionals, so `Result.es` has to name `Optional.es`, but the way back is one Method.
+`Optional::toResult(failingWith:)` was taken over a static `Result.of(_ optional, failingWith:)`, which keeps the graph a tree and reads backwards in a chain — a Method belongs on its receiver's Namespace, and that was judged worth more than a graph with no cycle in it.
 A new cycle anywhere, or a file joining one of these, means an import closed a circle nobody decided on. `EXPECTED_CYCLES` in `packages/compiler/src/enricher/stdlib.ts` is where they are stated.

 `ResultList` is in `List.es` beside `OptionalList` for the same graph: it narrows a List by what its items are, and declaring it in `Result.es` would